Dashboard Member settings

 • online, using RocketSign, or

-• on paper, by printing off a copy of the Notice and signing and dating this by hand
+• on paper, by printing off a copy of the Notice and signing and dating it by hand

-The correct way of serving the Notice will depend on what the rent review clause and the rest of the tenancy agreement say about how the rent review clause can be used and about service of notices related to the tenancy agreement in general.
-Check your tenancy agreement for any such rules - these must be followed.
+The correct way of serving the Notice will depend on what the tenancy agreement says.
+Check your tenancy agreement for any such rules about service of notices – these must be followed.
 For example, the tenancy agreement may state that formal communications about the tenancy can be sent by email or that they must be delivered on paper by tracked post.

 If the tenancy agreement doesn’t specify how notices such as this one should be served, the safest way to send a Rent Increase Notice is generally: